vkbo/novelWriter/docs/source/setup_windows.rst

 .. note::
    If you downloaded the full source package, the file may be in the ``setup`` subfolder.

-If you plan to also remove Python from your system, you must run this command first, as it needs Python in order to run the commands.
+If you plan to also remove Python from your system, you must run the above script first as it needs Python in order to run.

 .. note::
-   Due to limitations with the ``pip`` installer, dependencies of the dependencies will not be removed, only the ones the setup script directly installed.
+   Due to limitations of the ``pip`` installer, dependencies of the dependencies will not be removed, only the ones the setup script directly installed.

 **Alternative B: Manual Uninstallation**